-4. Students analyze the requirements and compensations for several jobs.
+4. Students analyze the requirements and compensations of several jobs.

-Ask students if a high school diploma is needed for the job.
+Then, ask students what level of education is needed for the job (e.g., a high school diploma or a college degree).
 Instruct students to fill in the “School” box appropriately.

 Next, have students identify the job’s pay and benefits.
-(If students do not understand what benefits are, explain health care coverage, vacation time, tuition reimbursement, etc.) Have students add the appropriate information to the activity sheet; then, inquire if there is opportunity for advancement.
+(If students do not understand what benefits are, explain health care coverage, vacation time, tuition reimbursement, etc.) Have students add the appropriate information to the activity sheet; then, ask if they think there is an opportunity for advancement.

 5. Students recognize that education can help them achieve their career goals.

-Discuss each of the other three jobs advertised.
+Discuss each of the other job advertisements you selected.
 Have students fill in the boxes.

 When they are finished, ask students which job they would choose and why.
 After students have responded, challenge them to find the relationship between education, salary, benefits, and advancement.
-Students should notice that more education brings better salaries, better benefits, and greater opportunities for advancement.
+Students should notice that more education brings better salary, benefits, and advancement opportunities.